 The island is the place of fantasy, but fantasy is the place of free expression of each individual, and each individual is that island that seems to be a hand painted landscape, of a forest immersed in mist, which greets the audience in the beginning of the show only for us to discover later that its isolation integrates multiple internal contents and is deeply relational.
 Island and person blend together.
 And so do all the fables that inhabit them.
 And thus fantasy and reality come closer to a lived and dreamt dream.
-What exists and what is shown in “Happy Island” is a testimony of life and art.
+What exists and what is shown in HAPPY ISLAND is a testimony of life and art.
 Specific.
 Look more closely.

-(Claudia Galhós about "Happy Island")
+(Claudia Galhós about HAPPY ISLAND)

-Direction and Choreography: La Ribot
+Direction and choreography: La Ribot

-Choreographic Assitant: Telmo Ferreira
+Choreographic assitant: Telmo Ferreira

 Lighting and technical direction: Cristóvão Cunha

-Costumes: La Ribot
+Costume: La Ribot

-Artistic Colaboration and interviews direction: Josep-María Martín
+Artistic colaboration and interview direction: Josep-María Martín

 Montage: Raquel Freire